isomerpages/moh-bioethics/publications/press-releases/_posts/2008-01-08-human-animal-combinations-for-biomedical-research.md

 ---
 layout: post
-title:  "Human-animal combinations for biomedical research"
+title: 'Human-animal combinations for biomedical research'
-permalink: "/publications/press-releases/human-animal-combinations-for-biomedical-research"
+permalink: /publications/press-releases/human-animal-combinations-for-biomedical-research
-date: 2008-01-08
+date: 2008-01-08T00:00:00.000Z

 ---

 **Release of a public Consultation Paper by the BAC**